bootlin/training-materials/slides/kernel-source-code-drivers/kernel-source-code-drivers.typ

 - No memory protection

-- The kernel doesn't try to recover from attemps to access illegal memory locations.
+- The kernel doesn't try to recover from attempts to access illegal memory locations.
 It just dumps #emph[oops] messages on the system console.